 Titchwell

-Just superb out in the bay and everyhting so close because of the low tide.
+Just superb out on the bay and everything so close because of the low tide.

 Velvet Scoter - male